|Currently there are no public meetings scheduled for this project.|

 In 2017, the District initiated Phase II of the ADMS, covering an additional 160 square miles adjacent to and south of Phase I including portions of the Town of Gila Bend and the WFPD.
 Initial work assignments focused on collecting data about topography and storm water drainage as well as the development of recommendations for flood hazard mitigation measures.

-Current work assignments for Phase II focus on developing an integrated 1D/2D hydrologic analysis and preparing a Flood Hazard Assessment Report to aid in the development of best practices for operations and maintenance for ongoing flood hazard mitigation throughout the study area.
+Recently completed work assignments for Phase II focused on developing an integrated 1D/2D hydrologic analysis and preparing a Flood Hazard Assessment Report to aid in the development of best practices for operations and maintenance for ongoing flood hazard mitigation throughout the study area.